jboss-container-images/openjdk/templates/jlink/jlink-builder/README.md

 You need:

 1. Access to an OpenShift instance, such as crc
+2. UBI9 OpenJDK ImageStreams.
+You can load them from this repository with

+    oc create -f templates/ubi9-community-image-streams.json

 Steps to produce the imagestream and image:

-1. Switch to the openshift project and install the template
+1. install the template

-    oc project openshift
     oc create -f templates/jlink/jlink-builder/jlink-builder-template.yaml

 This will create a Template called jlink-builder-template, you should see